ISISComputingGroup/ibex_developers_manual/OPI-programming-tips-and-limitations.md

 - If a rule uses the "output expression" feature of CSS, then all output expressions must *also* be listed in `FAST_PATH_EXPRESSIONS` (or added by the ibex client in `Opi.java` as above).
 This is currently limited to output expressions of boolean type.
 - Fast-path expressions can only use their linked PVs as variables - it is not currently possible to depend on the `widget` or macros directly.
 For example it is not currently possible to write a fast-path expression for `widget.getValue() == 1`.

 If the above conditions are true, javascript will be bypassed and a pure java implementation used instead.
 The pure java implementation is significantly more performant in terms of CPU and memory use.
+The javascript implementation (Rhino) is used as a fallback if the above conditions are not true.
 This approach lets us be fully compatible with all CS-Studio rules & `.opi` files (which can use completely arbitrary javascript fragments as their conditions), while still getting significant performance gains on most rules in practice.

 You can generate a list of all rule expressions used in IBEX by running: